pengzhi1998/academic-kickstart/content/project/Quadruped Robot Control/index.md

 # Project summary to display on homepage.
 summary = """
- During the internship at Tencent Robotics Lab, I was responsible for adapting the trained model from Pybullet to Gazebo and Real World.
- Leader: Dr. Cheng Zhou
+ Intern at Tencent Robotics Lab.

  """